 As some of you may be aware, I like kayaking & I often like to use it as a metaphor for software development.

-I realised I talk a lot about the similarities between kayaking & software testing, but it appears I’ve written about it.
+I realised I talk a lot about the similarities between kayaking & software testing, but it appears I’ve never written about it.

 Please indulge me whilst I relate how we paddlers use different “tools” on the river to help us achieve different goals…

 When I set out to paddle a river, my mission is typically to get from A – B. I largely paddle rivers with a gradient, so this generally means the direction of travel is taken away from me.

 My tool of choice in helping me down the river is a kayak, but there are other tools I could choose.